1,000+ Opportunities

 org or call the organization at (843) 883-0343.

-Based on current listing details, eligibility includes: Nonprofit organizations addressing the needs of LGBTQ+ youth in North Carolina, South Carolina, and Georgia; prefers small, grassroots, or community-based organizations.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Nonprofit organizations addressing the needs of LGBTQ+ youth in North Carolina, South Carolina, and Georgia; prefers small, grassroots, or community-based organizations.
+Confirm the full requirements in the official notice before applying.